-Could someone please mark this 16 mark History essay?Watch
+Could someone please mark this 16 mark History essay?Watch this thread

 I'm doing: Option 10: Crime and punishment and White chapel

 If anyone also has any connections with people who would be able to help me out, or a thread where this could receive more notice I'd very much appreciate it

 If anyone could also mark this essay, that'd be wonderful.
 Please tell me what I could do better to get a grade 9.

 ‘The main purpose of punishment during the period c1000–c1700 was to deter

 people from committing crimes.’

 How far do you agree?
 Explain your answer.